 100TH DAY OF SCHOOL ROLL & COLOR

-At station seven, we used this “Roll and Color” sheet from Sam Van Gorp to practice our addition skills!
-I gave each kiddo two dice and showed them how to add by counting on from the bigger number.
+Some years, I use this “Roll and Color” sheet from Sam Van Gorp as a separate center.
+Other years, I use it as an early finisher activity.
+To practice our addition skills, I give each kiddo two dice and show them how to add by counting on from the bigger number.

-At the last station, we played a fun “Race to 100” game from Traci Bender at The Bender Bunch.
-Each kiddo played with a partner.
-Some of the kiddos used one game board with a different color teddy bear for each player.
-Each player started on the number zero, rolled the die, and moved forward that many spaces.
-The first person to make it to the number 100 was the winner!
+Another early finisher activity is this fun “Race to 100” game from Traci Bender at The Bender Bunch.
+Each kiddo plays with a partner.
+Some of the kiddos use one game board with a different color teddy bear for each player.
+Each player starts on the number zero, rolls the die and moves forward that many spaces.
+The first person to make it to the number 100 is the winner!
 So much fun!

 100 YEARS OLD

-We also dressed up like we were 100 years old!
+We also dress up like we are 100 years old!
 I wish I could show you some of the kiddos.
-They were a hoot!
-You can find my wig, glasses and strap on Amazon.
+They are a hoot!
+You can find my wig, glasses and beaded glass strap on Amazon.
 My curlers are legit from my grandma, but I found similar ones here.
 The dress, sweater and shoes came from our local Goodwill.

-Plus, we worked as a team to build the tallest structure using 100 plastic cups… an oldie but a goodie!
+Plus, we work as a team to build the tallest structure using 100 plastic cups… an oldie but a goodie!

 You can find all of the activities I created, including the gumball machine with numbered dots, and MORE in my 100th Day Center Activities and Craftivities pack on TpT!